dy1z/docs/content/docs/configuration/browsersync.md

 ## port

-Set the server port number - by default, your local development server will be available at <code class="shiki-inline">http&zwnj;://localhost:<strong>3000</strong></code>.
+Set the server port number - by default, your local development server will be available at <code>http&zwnj;://localhost:<strong>3000</strong></code>.

 ## tunnel